Concrete Scanning Explained

 How do you scan concrete?

 Concrete is scanned with the use of ground penetrating radar.
 A device is passed over the concrete’s exposed surface, sending a signal into the concrete.
 The signal is deflected back to the device in different patterns depending on what type of material is found in the concrete and how deep the material is.
-An experienced technician will be able to determine the type of material, depth, and location of the material based off of this reading.
+An experienced technician will be able to determine the type and location of the material based off of this reading.